OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.

 ### Spells (D)